traitecoevo/traits.build/tests/testthat/examples/Test_2023_1/README.md

 - Locations (latitude and longitude missing)
 - `trait_name` is NA
 - Types of trait data -- numeric (entered as either true numeric type or character type), categorical, time (e.g. `flowering_time`)
-- Excluded values, such as out of allowable range, invalid categorical values, invalid time values, and that excluded values table are filled in with correct error types
+- Excluded values (automatic and manual), such as out of allowable range, invalid categorical values, invalid time values, and that excluded values table are filled in with correct error types
 - Substitutions work for categorical, numeric (e.g. ranges) and time traits, with NA find or replace values
 - Combinations of multiple categorical values per row, including if there are duplicate trait values within
 - Taxonomic updates for different taxonomic resolutions